5 Weathering, Erosion, and Sedimentary Rocks

 Polarity allows water molecules to stick to other substances.
 This is called adhesion.
 Water is also attracted to itself, a property called cohesion, which leads to water’s most common form in the air, a droplet.
 Cohesion is responsible for creating surface tension, which various insects use to walk on water by distributing their weight across the surface.

 The fact that water is attracted to itself leads to another important property, one that is extremely rare in the natural world—the liquid form is denser than the solid form.
 The polarity of water creates a special type of weak bonding called hydrogen bonds.
 Hydrogen bonds allow the molecules in liquid water to sit close together.
 Water is densest at 4°C and is less dense above and below that temperature.
 As water solidifies into ice, the molecules must move apart in order to fit into the crystal lattice, causing water to expand and become less dense as it freezes.
-Because of this, ice floats and water sinks, which keeps the oceans liquid and prevents them from freezing solid from the bottom up.
+Because of this, ice floats and water at 4oC sinks, which keeps the oceans liquid and prevents them from freezing solid from the bottom up.
 This unique property of water keeps Earth, the water planet, habitable.

 Water is a universal solvent, meaning it dissolves more substances than any other commonly found, naturally occurring liquid.
 The water molecules use polarity and hydrogen bonds to pry ions away from the crystal lattice.
 Water is such a powerful solvent, it can dissolve even the strongest rocks and minerals given enough time.